jchatel/quickmail-next-docs/campaigns/adding-unsubscribe-links.md

 **Note:** Leads are automatically unsubscribed as soon as they click the link, even if they don't select a reason from the list.

-**Note:** There is no option to edit the list or display it in a different language.
+Also FYI: It's not possible to edit the text in the form and change it to another language.